singlestore-labs/terraform-provider-singlestoredb/examples/workspacegroups/import/README.md

 # Consider listing workspace group with the datasource workspace_groups to fetch the ID.
 export WORKSPACE_GROUP_ID=59a0f404-4c23-4541-8fb6-c55f5a23e290

-terraform import singlestore_workspace_group.example $WORKSPACE_GROUP_ID
+terraform import singlestoredb_workspace_group.example $WORKSPACE_GROUP_ID

 # The command should succeed.
 Inspect the result, especially the `region_id` field.
-terraform state show singlestore_workspace_group.example
+terraform state show singlestoredb_workspace_group.example

 # Manually update `region_id` in `main.tf` to equal to the actual region ID value.